AcademySoftwareFoundation/rawtoaces/docs/getting_started.rst

 From Source
 ^^^^^^^^^^^

-RAWtoACES requires the following dependencies:
+rawtoaces requires the following dependencies:

 - CMake 3.12 or later
 - C++17 compatible compiler